IB: 33 points overall with Three HL subjects at 655

 This modular system allows considerable flexibility of choice in your final year when you can tailor your study according to your particular interests and ultimate aims.
 You will choose six option modules, with at least four modules on topics relating to neuroscience.
 Your final year research dissertation will be on a neuroscience topic supervised by an expert in the field.
 The precise list changes year by year (for example, a new member of staff may add a module).
 The current full list of modules offered by the department can be found below.

 In Year 1 you will take introductory modules covering the main topics within psychology.
 You will also receive practical training in the principles, methods and techniques of psychological research.

 |Information Processing and Cognition||15 credits|

 |Skills and Employability in Psychology||15 credits|

-Level 5 will provide you with a more in-depth knowledge and understanding of concepts, theories and relating to a broad range of psychological topics from social psychology to developmental psychology.
-You will also explore statistics and laboratory based research.
+Your second year will provide you with a more in-depth knowledge and understanding of concepts, theories and relating to a broad range of psychological topics from social psychology to developmental psychology.
+You will also explore statistics and laboratory-based research.

 |Biological Substrates of Behaviour||15 credits|

 You will take six modules during your final year.
 You will take the following compulsory modules: